Classical Ottoman architecture: Sinan's later works after the Selimiye

 Among Sinan's last works before his death are the Murad III Mosque in Manisa, built between 1583 and 1586 under the supervision of his assistants Mahmud and Mehmed Agha, as well as the modest Ramazan Efendi Mosque in Istanbul, built in 1586.
 The Murad III Mosque (or Muradiye Mosque) has undergone later restorations but the plan of the building is unusual for a Sinan design because the central dome is flanked by semi-vaults instead of semi-domes.
-The mihrab is set within a shallow vaulted recess projecting from the back of the building, which give it an almost T-like plan.
+The mihrab is set within a shallow vaulted recess projecting from the back of the building, which gives it an almost T-like plan.
 Upon his death in 1588, Sinan was buried in a tomb he designed for himself at a street corner next to the Süleymaniye complex in Istanbul.

 Classical architecture after Sinan

+Late 16th century

 Davud Agha succeeded Sinan as chief architect.
 Among his most notable works, all in Istanbul, are the Cerrahpaşa Mosque (1593), the Koca Sinan Pasha Complex on Divanyolu (1593), the Gazanfer Ağa Medrese complex (1596), and the Tomb of Murad III (completed in 1599).
 Some scholars argue that the Nışançı Mehmed Pasha Mosque (1584–1589), whose architect is unknown, should be attributed to him based on its date and style.
 Scholar Gülrü Necipoğlu suggests that Sinan may have had a role in its design.
 Its design is considered highly accomplished and it may be one of the first mosques to be fronted by a garden courtyard.

-Davud Agha was one of the few architects of this period to display great potential and to create designs that went beyond Sinan's designs, but unfortunately he died of the plague right before the end of the 16th century.
-After this, the two largest mosques built in the 17th century were both modelled on the form of the older Şehzade Mosque: the Sultan Ahmed I Mosque and the New Mosque in Eminönü.
+Some scholars view Davud Agha's style as essentially conservative and derivative of Sinan's work.
+Doğan Kuban, who attributes the Nışançı Mehmed Pasha Mosque to him, argues that he was one of the few architects of this period to display great potential and to create designs that went beyond Sinan's designs.
+He died right before the end of the 16th century.
+After this, the two largest mosques built in the 17th century were both modelled on the form of the older Şehzade Mosque: the Sultan Ahmed I Mosque and the Yeni Valide Mosque in Eminönü.